-Shore-based anti-ship cruise missile batteries
+Shore-based anti-ship cruise missiles

-Launching missiles from shore is highly cost-effective because building a few trucks is much cheaper than building a whole submarine or ship.
-Of course, the drawback is that shore-launching reduces reach; obviously, trucks cannot venture into the water if their target is out of range.
+Shore-launched ASCMs are generally mounted on trucks for mobility; this arrangement enhances survivability by allowing the batteries to relocate if their position has been compromised.
+Launching missiles from shore is highly cost-effective because a volley can be launched by a few cheap trucks rather than an expensive ship or airplane.
+Of course, the drawback is that shore-launching reduces reach — land-based launchers cannot venture into the water if their target is out of range.

 Missile boats are yet another way to launch anti-ship cruise missiles cost-effectively.
 Missile boats are small ships which have little to no defensive capabilities.
 Instead, they rely on mobility and stealth to avoid detection.
 By simply getting in range, launching their missiles, and speeding away as fast as possible, missile boats reduce the opportunities for an adversary to counter-attack.
-Because of their small size, missile boats cannot cross the open ocean easily, and thus are used mostly for coastal defense.
+Because of their small size, missile boats cannot cross the open ocean easily and thus are used mostly for coastal defense.
 China’s missile boat fleet is a mix of older Cold War-era designs and newer, more stealthy designs such as the Type 22.

 Maritime strike aircraft

 Maritime strike aircraft are another element of China’s diverse ASCM launch platform arsenal.
 China’s PLAAF and PLAN field a number of aircraft capable of employing ASCMs such as the YJ-12, which has a range of over 400km.
 Combine that with the combat radius of the launch aircraft and the coverage is formidable.
 As with many ASCMs, a single YJ-12 would not be particularly threatening, but a large wave of them could prove difficult to defeat.